Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 Oktober 2025 06.23.43 UTC
+- WIB: Senin, 20 Oktober 2025 09.09.06 UTC
-- WITA: Senin, 20 Oktober 2025 07.23.43 UTC
+- WITA: Senin, 20 Oktober 2025 10.09.06 UTC
-- WIT: Senin, 20 Oktober 2025 08.23.43 UTC
+- WIT: Senin, 20 Oktober 2025 11.09.06 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: technology
+Kategori: success